HenningUe/iphoto-downloader/SPEC.md

    - If a photo is deleted locally, it must **not** be re-downloaded on the next sync.
    - Locally deleted photos must **not** be removed from iCloud.
    - shall run on windows and linux
+   - credentials shall be storable via keyrind or as environment variable

 2. **Local Deletion Tracking**
    - Persistently track which files have been deleted locally to avoid re-downloading.